stolosapo/NoiseModule/README.md

+# NoiseModule
+A JQuery library for playing with Web Audio API

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/stolosapo/NoiseModule/edit/master/README.md) to maintain and preview the content for your website in Markdown files.